smucclaw/documentation/index.rst

       :link: docs/links-first-steps
       :link-type: doc

-      Start interacting with L4
+      Start interacting with L4.

    .. grid-item-card:: Learning To Use L4
       :link: docs/links-examples
       :link-type: doc

-      Learn to use L4 through examples
+      Learn to use L4 through examples.

    .. grid-item-card:: L4 Language Reference
       :link: docs/links-returning-users
       :link-type: doc

-      Find out how to export L4, learn its keywords, and its semantic specification
+      Find out how to export L4, learn its keywords, and its semantic specification.

 .. grid:: 3